cldellow/datasette-scraper/README.md

 #### `extract_from_response(scraper, config, url, response)`

-- TODO: probably this wants access to a (lazily) parsed form of the response ?

 - TODO: do we care about trying to model relationships?
 Maybe we just rely on convention, and you have to manually extract all the tuples yourself.